Portfolio Review Day

-The window for calling for apopintments is as follows:
+The window for calling for appointments is as follows:

-Call Ali at 801-491-5715 to reserve your spot.
-If you leave a message, please speake clearly and include the following information:
+Call Kassie at 801-491-5713 to reserve your spot.
+Please leave a message clearly stating the following information:

 Please note that if you do not include your name and phone number, we will not be able to return your call.

 Who to Expect

 The following schools will be represented at Portfolio Day this year: